Ladvien/ladvien.github.io/_posts/2019-09-01-lego-deep-learning-classifier-cnn.md

 !mkdir ./data/output
 !ls
 ```
 Skip or delete them, they are need when running the Colab notebook.
+Of course, if you are running the Colab notebook, make sure to execute them.

 ### Classifier Code: Needed Libraries

-Below is the code used.
-Looking over it again, I see some ways to clean it up, so know it may change in the future.
+Below is the code we used.
+Reviewing it, I see some ways to clean it up, so know it may change in the future.

 Here's a breakdown of why the libraries are needed: